dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 }
 ```

-Notice that the function corner returns two values, the coordinates of the corner of the cell.
+Notice that the function `corner` returns two values, the coordinates of the corner of the cell.

 The explanation of how the program works requires only basic geometry, but it’s fine to skip over it, since the point is to illustrate floating-point computation.
 The essence of the program is mapping between three different coordinate systems, shown in Figure 3.2.
-The first is a 2-D grid of 100&100 cells identified by integer coordinates (i, j), starting at (0, 0) in the far back corner.
+The first is a 2-D grid of 100x100 cells identified by integer coordinates (*i*, *j*), starting at (0, 0) in the far back corner.
 We plot from the back to the front so that background polygons may be obscured by foreground ones.

-The second coordinate system is a mesh of 3-D floating-point coordinates (*x*, *y*, *z*), where x and y are linear functions of i and j, translated so that the origin is in the center, and scaled by the constant xyrange.
-The height z is the value of the surface function f (x, y).
+The second coordinate system is a mesh of 3-D floating-point coordinates (*x*, *y*, *z*), where *x* and *y* are linear functions of *i* and *j*, translated so that the origin is in the center, and scaled by the constant `xyrange`.
+The height *z* is the value of the surface function *f(x, y)*.

 The third coordinate system is the 2-D image canvas, with (0, 0) in the top left corner.
-Points in this plane are denoted (sx, sy).
-We use an isometric projection to map each 3-D point (x, y, z) onto the 2-D canvas.
-A point appears farther to the right on the canvas the greater its x value or the smaller its y value.
-And a point appears farther down the canvas the greater its x value or y value, and the smaller its z value.
-The vertical and horizontal scale factors for x and y are derived from the sine and cosine of a 30° angle.
-The scale factor for z, 0.4, is an arbitrary parameter.
+Points in this plane are denoted (*sx*, *sy*).
+We use an isometric projection to map each 3-D point (*x*, *y*, *z*) onto the 2-D canvas.
+A point appears farther to the right on the canvas the greater its *x* value or the *smaller* its y value.
+And a point appears farther down the canvas the greater its *x* value or *y* value, and the smaller its *z* value.
+The vertical and horizontal scale factors for *x* and *y* are derived from the sine and cosine of a 30° angle.
+The scale factor for *z*, 0.4, is an arbitrary parameter.

-For each cell in the 2-D grid, the main function computes the coordinates on the image canvas of the four corners of the polygon ABCD, where B corresponds to (i, j) and A, C, and D are its neighbors, then prints an SVG instruction to draw it.
+For each cell in the 2-D grid, the main function computes the coordinates on the image canvas of the four corners of the polygon *ABCD*, where B corresponds to (*i*, *j*) and *A*, *C*, and *D* are its neighbors, then prints an SVG instruction to draw it.

 ![Figure 3.2](https://raw.githubusercontent.com/dunstontc/learn-go/master/code/Kernighan/tgpl/assets/fig3.2.png)